Basingstoke: Early settlements

 A Neolithic campsite of around 3000 BC beside a spring on the west of the town is the earliest known human settlement here, but the Willis Museum has flint implements and axes from nearby fields that date back to Palæolithic times.
 The hillfort at Winklebury (2 mi west of the town centre), known locally as Winklebury Camp or Winklebury Ring dates from the Iron Age and there are remains of several other earthworks around Basingstoke, including a long barrow near Down Grange.
-The site of Winklebury camp was home to Fort Hill Community School (this school has shut down).
+The site of Winklebury camp was home to Fort Hill Community School (now closed).
 Nearby, to the west, Roman Road marks the course of a Roman road that ran from Winchester to Silchester.
 Further to the east, another Roman road ran from Chichester through the outlying villages of Upton Grey and Mapledurwell.
 The Harrow Way is an Iron-age ancient route that runs to the south of the town.
 The first recorded historical event in the area was the defeat of King Æthelred of Wessex and his brother Alfred the Great at Old Basing by the Danes in 871.